yuda-notes/teaching-notes/exercises/exercise-data-visualization.md

 </table>
 </div>

-## 1. Category Distribution
+## 1. Category Composition

-Create a bar chart showing the number of videos in each category.
-This helps understand which category appears most frequently in trending content.
+Create a Pie chart showing the composition of video count in each categories.
+This helps understand which category appears most dominant in trending content.

 ## 2. Likes vs. Views Comparison